 $1,396,303 – Statewide UI Affiliated Family Medicine Residency Support

-The balance of $74,770 is for a range of services including the Visiting Professor Program.
+The balance of $64,270 is for a range of services including the Visiting Professor Program.
 This funding allows the statewide program to provide minimal compensation to faculty who temporarily leave their regular duties at the University of Iowa to lecture/present as visiting professors at the community-based programs across Iowa.
-In addition, travel is paid for the Visiting Professors as well as staff travel to serve the entire statewide system.
-This also includes funding for publications, postage, printing services, office supplies, telecommunications and other administrative support associated with this program.
+In addition to a small honorarium, the Visiting Professors are compensated for the cost of their travel.